Standing up to 1.5 hours at the Nevada State Museum. Walking up to half a mile. Time on coach is approximately 2.5 hours throughout the day.

-In our hotel meeting room, we'll enjoy a breakfast buffet offering choices such as eggs, breakfast meats, breads/pastries and fruit.
+In our hotel meeting room, we'll enjoy a breakfast buffet offering choices such as eggs, breakfast meats, pancakes, and fruit.
 Beverages such as juice, coffee, tea, water will be provided.

 At a nearby restaurant, we’ll enjoy a plated meal with several menu options plus soft drinks, coffee, tea, water.